loosolab/UROPA/docs/uropa-example.md

 Example with two queries and difference in 'priority'
 -----------------------------------------------------

-This example is based on POLR2A peaks annotated with the Ensembl genome ([further details][http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files]).
 More than one query can be given, keeping the same gtf and bed files, allowing for a combination of annotation in one run.
 If there are more queries, it is important to decide if they should be priorized.
 This can be done with the priority key in the config file.
 The following examples illustrate how this can be beneficial for the annotation.

-The queries in the config file looks like followed:
+The queries in the config file looks like the following.

+This example is based on POLR2A peaks annotated with the Ensembl genome.
+Source files can be found here :[further details](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)

 `
 {"queries": [{"feature":"gene", "distance":1000, "show.attributes":"gene_name"},